mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * Bedrock guardrails can filter content provided by user or by LLM
   * can filter harmful content (hate, insults, sexual, violence, misconduct, prompt attack)
   * can provide topics that are denied.
 For example the LLM will not be able to reply to questions about security, finance, etc...
-  * Sensitive information filtering (PII)
+  * Sensitive information filtering (PII) (  [list of blocked or masked attributes](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-sensitive-filters.html)  )
   * Word filters : provide a list of words or sentences that are denied
   * Grounding : Check response accuracy based on your entreprise data (RAG)

 # GenAI Organization Overview

 * People first approach : investment in technology + change of culture
   * Provide people the training and the resources to effectively use GenAI technology
-  * Implements processes and governance
+  * Implements processes and governance (to ensure responsible and ethical use of the technology)
   * Requires full implication of C-level executives, director and senior leaders

 ## Start with leaders